CJ Wildheart

-Christopher Paul Persaud-Jagdhar (born 27 December 1967), known professionally as C. J. Wildheart is an English musician of Guyanese and Seychellois descent.
-He is a solo artist and also a founding member of the UK rock band The Wildhearts.
+Christopher Paul Persaud-Jagdhar (born 27 December 1967), known professionally as CJ Wildheart, is an English musician of Guyanese and Seychellois descent.
+He is a solo artist and also a founding member of the rock band the Wildhearts.
 He was born in Colchester, and his early childhood was spent living in various military bases in Malaysia and Europe whilst his father and mother served in the British army.
 The family eventually moved back to the UK during his teens.

-Early bands
+Biography

 CJ was involved with several local bands including Medusa, before achieving his first notable success in the late 1980s as the guitarist for London-based hair rockers Tattooed Love Boys.
 The band released their debut album Bleeding Hearts and Needle Marks in 1988 before splitting up shortly afterwards.

-The Wildhearts

-In 1989 CJ formed The Wildhearts with ex-The Quireboys guitarist Ginger (David Walls).
+In 1989 CJ formed the Wildhearts with ex-the Quireboys guitarist Ginger.
 Despite being plagued by widely reported drug and alcohol problems, the band enjoyed considerable mainstream success during the early 1990s, including two UK top 20 hits.
 In 1994, at their commercial peak, CJ was unexpectedly kicked out during the recording of the P.H.U.Q. album due to personal differences between himself and Ginger.

-Interim bands

-CJ joined former Grip frontman Willie Dowling to form Honeycrack in 1995 who were signed to Epic Records.
-The band released one album Prozaic in 1996 which charted at number 34 in the UK.
-Honeycrack toured with the likes of Alanis Morissette, Weezer, and Skunk Anansie throughout 1995 and 1996 as well as appearances at the Phoenix Festival and T in The Park.
+CJ joined former Grip frontman Willie Dowling to form Honeycrack in 1995; that band signed to Epic Records.
+They released one album Prozaic in 1996 which charted at number 34 in the UK.
+Honeycrack toured with the likes of Alanis Morissette, Weezer, and Skunk Anansie throughout 1995 and 1996 and appeared at the Phoenix Festival and T in The Park.
 The band broke away from Epic in late 1996 and eventually disbanded.
-In 1998 CJ formed The Jellys with ex-Wildhearts drummer Stidi and former Wolfsbane bass player Jeff Hately.
+In 1998 CJ formed The Jellys with ex-Wildhearts drummer Stidi and former Wolfsbane bassist Jeff Hately.
 They released two studio albums and one live album between 1998 and 2001.